vswarte/ac6-freecam/README.md

 This is a mod that allows people to reenable the AC6 developer freecam, disable UI rendering and even slow-down and speed-up the games time.
 This mod was originally made for VaatiVidya and released with their approval.

+Current version is for 1.03.1 exclusively.
+I am also not sure how fast I will be with maintaining this.

 ## How to use this

 Inject the DLL into the game while AC6 is running without EAC enabled.